opensensorhub/osh-js/Toolkit/Documentation/site/docs/tutos/osh-by-example.md

 The views are not dependent of the data sources, many views can be used to represent the same data using a data receiver.
-Obvioulsy, some views are more appropriate such as the FFmpegView which is only use to display H264 encoded frames.
+Obvioulsy, some views are more appropriate such as the FFmpegView which is only used to display H264 encoded frames.

 ## 3) Define your HTML layout